opendp/opendp/docs/source/getting-started/examples/selecting-grouping-columns.rst

 It also makes use of library plugins (via a user-defined transformation and domain) and the Report Noisy Max Gumbel mechanism.

+We'll first write user-defined functions for our transformation and measurement:

 .. tab-set::

     .. tab-item:: Python